akabekobeko/npm-icon-gen/README.md

 Generate an icon files from the **SVG** or **PNG** files.

-## Node.js requirements

-This module depends on [svg2png](https://github.com/domenic/svg2png).
-Therefore we need **Node v6 or later**.
-The following is a quotation from `README` of **svg2png**.

-> svg2png uses the latest in ES2015 features, and as such requires a recent version of Node.js.
-Only the 6.x series onward is supported.

 ## Support formats

 Supported the output format of the icon are following.